PranishaShrestha/Teamcards/README.md

-1. This is a basic learning of making "Teamcars" using HTML CSS and Bootstrap.
+1. This is a basic learning of making "Teamcards" using HTML CSS and Bootstrap.